Tight bounds on the convergence of noisy random circuits to the uniform distribution: Consequences

 \subsubsection{Consequences of our results on tightness of proof techniques}

 \citet{Bouland2021} also showed that existing noise-agnostic techniques for proving average-case hardness are almost tight.
 The logic is that current techniques prove average-case hardness for imprecision $2^{-\Omega(nd \log nd)}$ or smaller.
-On the other hand, assuming that noisy random circuits become $2^{-\Omega(\gamma n d)}$-close in total variation distance to the uniform distribution, as suggested by small-scale numerics \cite{Boixo2018,Boixo2017}, would mean that it is average-case easy to approximate output probabilities to within imprecision $2^{-O(nd)}$ or larger.
+On the other hand, assuming that noisy random circuits become $2^{-\Omega(n d)}$-close in total variation distance to the uniform distribution, as suggested by small-scale numerics \cite{Boixo2018,Boixo2017}, would mean that it is average-case easy to approximate output probabilities to within imprecision $2^{-O(nd)}$ or larger.
 Thus, knowing the convergence properties of noisy random circuits sheds light on the tightness of noise-agnostic techniques.

 We now discuss implications of our results on these aforementioned barrier results.
-First, \cref{thm_no_anticonc} casts more light on the depth barrier result in Ref.~\cite{Dalzell2020}.
-The theorem states that for any sublogarithmic depth $d=o(\log n)$, most output probabilities are at most $2^{-n} \times 2^{-\Theta(n)} = o(2^{-n})$.
+First, \cref{thm_no_anticonc} casts more light on the depth barrier result in Ref.~\cite{Napp2019}. \citet{Napp2019} prove that for certain short depths $d\leq 3$ on certain architectures, approximating output probabilities to additive error $2^{-n}$ is easy on average.
+This constitutes a barrier for improving robustness of proof techniques since the same output probabilities are formally average-case hard to approximate to within error $2^{-O(n \log n)}$.
+Our \cref{thm_no_anticonc} states that for any sublogarithmic depth $d=o(\log n)$, most output probabilities are at most $2^{-n} \times 2^{-\Theta(n)} = o(2^{-n})$.
 This indicates a severe lack of anticoncentration, a property that has been linked to the classical hardness of sampling from output distributions of random quantum circuits \cite{Aaronson2013a,Harrow2017,Harrow2018}.
 Because of \cref{thm_no_anticonc}, a trivial algorithm that always guesses ``0'' as the output probability turns out to work to within imprecision $\leq 2^{-n}$ with high probability.
 Therefore, we conclude that any technique to show the conjecture on average-case hardness to within imprecision $2^{-\Theta(n)}$ must not work at depth $d=o(\log n)$.
-This extends the previously proven regime of $d \leq 3$ \cite{Dalzell2020}\footnote{\citet{Dalzell2020} also had non-rigorous arguments that appear to give convincing results for depths larger than 3 but smaller than some architecture-dependent constant.}.
+This extends the previously proven regime of $d \leq 3$ \cite{Napp2019}\footnote{\citet{Napp2019} also had non-rigorous arguments that appear to give convincing results for depths larger than 3 but smaller than some architecture-dependent constant.}.

 Regarding the noise barrier, our result, namely \cref{thm_lowerbound_vardist}, shows that current noise-agnostic techniques may yet be improved.
 This is because this theorem disproves the hypothesis that the total variation distance to uniformity follows $\mathbb{E}_\mathcal{B}[\delta] \leq \exp[-\Theta(nd)]$ in the asymptotic limit.
 As mentioned earlier, this latter scaling was numerically observed at small system sizes \cite{Boixo2017,Boixo2018} and hypothesized to hold asymptotically.
 Since we show that the distance to uniform distribution behaves as $2^{-\tilde{\Theta}(d)}$, there is some scope for improving current noise-agnostic techniques.
 Moreover, we also show in \cref{cor:typical_lower_bound} that, as long as the depth satisfies $d\leq c\log n$ for some constant $c$, the trivial algorithm ``output $1/2^n$'' fails with high probability.
 This is achieved by a strengthening of \cref{thm_lowerbound_vardist}, where, in addition to a lower bound on the expectation value of the total variation distance $\mathbb{E}_\mathcal{B}[\delta]$, we show that this lower bound is \emph{typical}.